WorldFactory/QQ/doc/scripts.md

 * longDescription : [*Optional*] A long description of the command.
 This description will be displayed only if you ask for help on this command.
 (Type `qq help the-name-of-the-command`)

-* aliases : [*Optional*] An array of aliases that can be used to use this command, replacing its name.
+* aliases : [*Optional*] An array of aliases that can be used to call this command, replacing its name.

 ## Multi-line script